How to write effective Google Ads copy for PPC (with best practices and examples)

 Structured Snippets

 There are a number of other assets that can be added to any Google Ads campaign.
-More often than not, it’s best to have as many asset types in place as possible so any of ‘them’em can be called up at any point.
+More often than not, it’s best to have as many asset types in place as possible so any of them can be called up at any point.

 However, there is a caveat.
 Don’t forget about the main reason for the ad.
 Sometimes one asset can be throttled and another type will be shown more often, potentially causing performance to drop.
 Keep this in mind when setting up assets in Google.
-Have as full of coverage as you can, but don’t sacrifice performance for ad real estate.
+Have as full coverage as you can, but don’t sacrifice performance for ad real estate.

 4. Leverage dynamic features to customize copy